omgmog/omgmog.github.com/_posts/2016/2016-09-29-cardboctober.md

 title: Cardboctober
 ---

-Throughout October [Ben](https://twitter.com/benjaminbenben) are working on a project called [Cardboctober](https://cardboctober.xyz).
+Throughout October [Ben](https://twitter.com/benjaminbenben) and I are working on a project called [Cardboctober](https://cardboctober.xyz).
 The challenge is hacking on something new every day using Google Cardboard.

 <!-- more -->